James Beard Award-winning chef Paul Berglund has a passion for culinary exploration

 Berglund said he enjoys expanding his knowledge in culinary arts and working with new ingredients.
 After heading the Bachelor Farmer in the Twin Cities for six years, he spent the past year-and-a-half as culinary director for Vestalia Hospitality.
 Now, the James Beard Award-winning chef is bringing his experience to Rochester as the new culinary and sustainability director at Fiddlehead Coffee Co.

-Berglund is moving to join his fiancee, Tia Chakraborty, a Mayo Clinic neurologist.
+Berglund is moving to join his fiance, Tia Chakraborty, a Mayo Clinic neurologist.
 However, his love of culinary exploration isn’t being left behind.
 Berglund doesn’t have to look far to see opportunities to learn.
 From Fiddlehead’s new home at Fourth Street and Third Avenue SE, he can view the site of the downtown Rochester Farmers Market.

 “There’s no better farmers market in Minnesota,” he said, craning his neck from his seat at Fiddlehead, as if checking to see if it was still snow-covered.
 “I’m so excited for May to come around,” he said.
 “There’s just so much potential — literally across the street.”